tareqimbasher/NetPad/README.md

 ## Roadmap :construction:

 * Debugging
-* Support for more database providers
+* Support for more database providers (Oracle, Mongo...etc)
 * Hyperlink driven Lazy-loading of results, and a DataGrid view
 * Benchmark your code
 * Referencing other scripts
+* Ability to run a script from the command-line
 * IL Visualizer
 * Export a script as a "ready to run" .NET app
 * Export a script as a C# project
-* Ability to run a script from the command-line
 * Git tracking of script changes
-* Quality of Life:
 * Workspaces/Sessions
-* Plugins & Theming
+* Plugins

 <br/>
 <br/>